thingsboard/thingsboard.github.io/docs/pe/reference/lwm2m-api.md

 data-fetch:
     0:
         image: /images/lwm2m/images/data-fetch-pe.png
-        title: 'Select the object and tick on resources that you would like to fetch'
+        title: 'Tick "Attrubutes" for  data that you want to get when device connects and store it as ThingsBoard attributes'
     1:
         image: /images/lwm2m/images/data-fetch-1-pe.png
-        title: 'Tick Telemetry and\or Observe boxes, if you would like teh Server to observe them and fetch updated values'
+        title: 'Tick Telemetry and\or Observe boxes, if you would like the Server to observe them and fetch updated values'
     2:
         image: /images/lwm2m/images/data-fetch-3-pe.png
         title: 'Save changes'